But February made me shiver

 In order to hide the marriage, Maria Elena was presented as The Crickets' secretary, where she took care of laundry, equipment set up and collecting the revenue from the concerts.
 The job wouldn't last long.

 She and Buddy settled in Greenwich Village and he continued recording his solo work.
-In December of 1958, he officially ended his partnership with Petty.
-His band members would keep their relationship with Petty.
+In December of 1958, he officially ended his partnership with Petty, although his band members would keep their relationship with the manager.
 This, along with Buddy's desire to live in New York, led him to split from The Crickets.
 Petty, however, was still holding monies from royalties, which led to Buddy forming a new band and picking up touring once again.

 He would gather Tommy Allsup, Waylon Jennings and Carl Bunch for this new Midwestern winter tour, titled "The Winter Dance Party."
 Their first stop was in Milwaukee, Wisconsin on January 23, 1959.
-Maria Elena would normally have accompanied her husband on tour but, having found out she was pregnant, stayed home.
+Maria Elena would normally have accompanied her husband on tour but, having recently found out she was pregnant, chose to stay home.

 In 1958, he earned his commercial pilot's license and was hired by Dwyer Flying Service.
 On September 14, 1958, almost exactly a month after Buddy Holly and Maria Elena Santiago married, Roger married his high school sweetheart, Deanne Lenz.
 The newlyweds set up their home in Clear Lake, Iowa, a short drive from Mason City, where both worked.